 Managing or deleting an existing Automation

-If you already have added some Automations, they will show up on the left side of the section.
+If you have already added some Automations, they will show up on the left side of the section.
 By clicking on one of them, you’ll see the stats screen, which allows you to trace its performance or edit it.

-By pressing on ‘Click here to edit’ you can open the node map again and modify the values or add more to it.
+By pressing ‘Click here to edit’ you can open the node map again and modify the values or add more to it.

-On the right side, there’s a delete button, that will deactivate and remove the Automation.
+On the right side there’s a delete button that will deactivate and remove the Automation.
 Remember that it cannot be undone!

 What if an Automation isn’t showing up?